dwrobel/flatcam/README.md

 - small optimizations in the Preferences UI
 - the Jump To function reference is now saving it's last used value
 - added the ability to use the Jump To method in the Gerber Editor
+- improved the loading of Config File by using the advanced code editor

 17.12.2019